tonyg/squeak-actors/processes.md

 a divideOneBy: 0. "a Promise"
 ```

-The resulting promise will be rejected, with an `ActorFailure` bearing
+The resulting promise will be rejected, with an `ActorTerminated`
-the `ZeroDivide` exception as an error value.
-All subsequent requests
+bearing the `ZeroDivide` exception as an error value.
+All subsequent
-to the now-dead actor will also be rejected with the same
+requests to the now-dead actor will also be rejected with a similar
-`ActorFailure` object.
+`ActorTerminated` object.
 See the section on
 [error handling](error-handling.html) for more details.

 If the promise is waited for, a `BrokenPromise` exception will be